jiange91/lm_compiler/docs/source/user_guide/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 The Cognify optimization process utilizes user-provided training datasets which include pairs of input and ground-truth output.
 Cognify expects users to define a data loader that provide the input-output pairs, with both the input and the output being a dictionary.
 In this example, we use a sample dataset from from the `HotPotQA <https://hotpotqa.github.io>`_ dataset in :file:`data._json`.
-The data loader reads the file and returns the pairs as follows:
+The data loader reads the file and returns the pairs in the form of training, validation, and test datasets like so:

 .. code-block:: python